-Detox is the first step in addiction recovery, and is usually the part of treatment dreaded the most by addicts because of the uncomfortable withdrawal symptoms they expect.
+Detox is the first step in addiction recovery and is usually the part of treatment dreaded the most by addicts because of the uncomfortable withdrawal symptoms they expect.
 Fear of detox has prevented many addicts from getting the treatment they desperately need, and in many cases, lives have been lost because of this fear.
-We understand this apprehension, and are equipped to address any situation that might arise during the detox process.
-Our well-trained staff monitors withdrawal symptoms, and is available 24/7 to give much needed support and assistance as needed in order to provide a safe and effective detoxification for the client.
+We understand this apprehension and are equipped to address any situation that might arise during the detox process.
+Our well-trained staff monitors withdrawal symptoms and is available 24/7 to give much-needed support and assistance as needed to provide a safe and efficient detoxification for the client.

-In order to successfully function in life without drugs or alcohol involved, the addicted person must learn to confront and manage situations in an effective manner and feel confident in their ability to do so.
-This involves reconditioning the mind to accept an entirely new way of viewing life in general, and in how they perceive their place in society.
+To successfully function in life without drugs or alcohol involved, the addicted person must learn to confront and manage situations in an efficient manner and feel confident in their ability to do so.
+This includes reconditioning the mind to accept an entirely new way of viewing life in general, and in how they perceive their place in society.
 Confidence must be restored, and trust must be earned.
 For these reasons, treatment and therapy must be directed toward achieving these goals.
 We offer a variety of methods for helping a client focus on each of their specific needs such as:

 These are only examples of some of the programs and features we offer to help our clients with their battle with addiction.
 Click on the links above to learn more, or call us today to speak with a counselor for addiction treatment information.